Clary Sage Seeds - (Salvia sclarea)

 - Plant Spacing:

 - Heirloom, Non-Hybrid, Non-GMO seeds

 Originally a native of southern Europe and Syria, Clary Sage has been used medicinally and as a flavoring for beverages.

 Soft, woolly heart shaped leaves with lilac, pale blue, pink or white flowers form in whorls on top of the stems, with the upper lip curled up.
 Flowers smell sharply of pine and grapefruit.
-Flavors teas, wines, is used as an eye wash, in cosmetics, potpourris, sachets and for aromatherapy.
-Attracts hummingbirds and many different species of butterflies.
+Forms 10-12" rosettes in the first year, tall flower spikes the second.